jbaudanza/action_dispatch-gz_static/README.md

 If you are using Rails to serve static assets in production, and you are using the asset precompiler, then it is probably a good idea to use this gem.
-If you running on Heroku's Cedar stack, this includes you.
+If you are running on Heroku's Cedar stack, this includes you.

 ActionDispatch::GzStatic is a better solution that using Rack::Deflater on your static assets, because this has the undesirable side effect of recompressing